EC530/word-analyzer-ci-RJLimBU/README.md

 # word-analyzer-ci-RJLimBU
 ## word-analyzer-ci-RJLimBU created by GitHub Classroom <br />
 ### Description <br />
-this project counts the word frequency in a text file and display the histogram <br />
+this project counts the word frequency in a text or PDF file and display the histogram <br />
 ### How to Use <br />
 -run the 'mainloop.py' file <br />
--enter the filename with .txt suffix in the same directory <br />
+-enter the filename with .txt or .pdf suffix in the same directory <br />
 once user input the filename, the program will show word frequency and display a histogram <br />
 ### Dependencies <br />
 see "requirement.txt" <br />